deltachat/deltachat-pages/_posts/2019-12-13-deltachat-identity.md

 ---
-title: Login to our Forum With DeltaChat Identity - Making Authentication Easy With a Simple QR Code
+title: Authentication as Easy as Delta Chat QR Code Login
 author: compl4xx
 ---

-**What if you could login to a forum, cloud account, or social media platform by scanning a simple QR code?
-Delta Chat makes it possible.**
+**Log in on a forum, cloud account, or social media platform by scanning a QR code and a press of a button?
+Delta Chat.**

-## What is DeltaChat Identity?
+## What is Delta Chat Identity?

-At our Delta Chat hackathon in November, we developed a neat authentication tool.
-It enables you to easily login to our [support forum](https://support.delta.chat/) or create an account by just scanning a QR code with your Delta Chat app.
+At our November Delta Chat hackathon, a neat authentication tool for easy login and account creation saw the light of day.

-Imagine you need help with Delta Chat, found a bug, or want to propose a feature.
-You go to our forum, and want to open a topic to discuss it with the others from the community.
-But first you need to create an account, make up a password, wait for a verification mail - it's just too much of an effort.
+Imagine you need help with Delta Chat, found a bug, or want to propose a feature like the one here.
+You stop by at the [support forum](https://support.delta.chat/), wanting to open a topic to put it to community discussion.
+You contemplate creating an account, making up a password, and waiting for a verification e-mail, but that is not what you had in mind.

-If you have a [GitHub](https://github.com/deltachat/) account, like many Open Source developers do, you can click on "Login with GitHub".
-It's the same as "Login with Facebook, Twitter, etc." on other platforms, which we don't offer for privacy reasons.
-But now you can also choose **"Login with DeltaChat Identity"**.
+If you have a [GitHub](https://github.com/deltachat/) account, you can sacrifice some privacy at the altar of "Sign in with GitHub".
+It's the same as "Sign in with Facebook, Twitter, etc." on other platforms, which is also not on offer for privacy reasons.
+But then you see **"Log in with Delta Chat Identity"**.

-![An account creation form - on the right, it says "With DeltaChat Identity".](../assets/blog/delta-chat-identity-forum-signup.png)
+![An account creation form—on the right, it says "With Delta Chat Identity".](../assets/blog/delta-chat-identity-forum-signup.png)

 *On <a href="https://support.delta.chat/"
 target="_blank">support.delta.chat</a>, click on "Sign Up" to create an account.*

-Then you get redirected to login.testrun.org, our authentication server.
-It shows you a QR code. **Scan it with your Delta Chat Android app**:
+You find yourself redirected to login.testrun.org, (our authentication server).
+It shows you a QR code.
+You **Scan it with your Delta Chat Android app**:

-![A website showing a QR code to login to the forum.](../assets/blog/delta-chat-identity-qr-code-scan.png)
+![A website showing a QR code to log in on the forum.](../assets/blog/delta-chat-identity-qr-code-scan.png)

 *Scan the QR code with your Delta Chat Android app to authenticate yourself.*

-Now you get prompted on your phone, whether you want to join a group - that's normal for now.
-You can just **tap on "OK"**.
-In the background, it exchanges some mails to verify you - a bit like a verification link in an E-Mail, but fully automated.
-Afterwards you have two more chats in your chat list - you can leave them, ignore them, for now it's only necessary that they are created.
+A question of whether you want to join a group will present itself on your device.
+**"OK"**.
+In the background, e-mails are exchanged to verify you; a bit like a verification link in an e-mail, but fully automated.
+Afterwards, two more chats can be found in your chat list—you break character and say: "Those are not important, I can leave those, or otherwise ignore them, for now it's only necessary they are created."

 ![Different Screenshots, showing what's happening on the Android app in the meantime.](../assets/blog/delta-chat-identity-android-flow.jpg)

-*The steps it takes on Android - in our current prototype, this is not yet optimized.*
+*These are the steps undertaken on the current Android prototype, not yet an optimized workflow.*

-It takes a few seconds, then you get redirected to the forum, where you can **choose a username**.
-It suggests the username you use for Delta Chat, but if you want to pick a different one, go for it:
+A few seconds later, you are redirected to the forum, where you can **choose a username**.
+Your Delta Chat username is suggested, but anything available is on the table:

-![An account creation form with E-Mail address and username, filled out.](../assets/blog/delta-chat-identity-create-account.png)
+![An account creation form with e-mail address and username, filled out.](../assets/blog/delta-chat-identity-create-account.png)

-*It takes only one click to create your account, the username is the same as in Delta Chat.*
+*One click to creates the account, using your username from Delta Chat.*

-**That's it!** Now you can use the forum as you want.
-Ask questions, help others, discuss feature requests.
+**All done**.
+That is all it took to gain access to the forum.
+Hopefully no questions will have arisen meanwhile, and you proceed to help others, and discuss feature requests to your heart's content.
+As it happens, your alternate ego is still stuck logging in the old way.
+From a not too distant future you remark using your e-mail account and self-controlled cryptographic identity to authenticate a web-session as a new and better self.

-![The support forum; there are two unread topics.](../assets/blog/delta-chat-identity-support-forum.png)
+![The support forum; sporting two unread topics.](../assets/blog/delta-chat-identity-support-forum.png)

-*Now you are a part of the Delta Chat community forum.*
+*Now you are a part of the Delta Chat community forum, you magnificent you*

-## What's the innovation behind this?
+## Why didn't I do that already?

 Most of this is not very new.
-[OAuth2](https://oauth.net/2/) is an established standard and has been around for a while.
-"Login with DeltaChat" uses it just as well as "Login with GitHub".
+[OAuth 2.0](https://oauth.net/2/) is an established standard that has been around for a while.
+"Log in with Delta Chat" uses it in the same manner as "Sign in with GitHub".

-The main innovation is the **QR code** - you can use your phone to login quickly, on other computers as well.
-This gives a whole different feeling to logging in; just scan a QR code and you're done.
+Pairing that with the even older technology of **QR codes**, and some logic, you can now use your device for quick login on other computers as well.
+This brings a whole different feel to logging in; scan a QR code and done.
 No passwords necessary.

-With this authentication method, the E-Mail address of the contact is available directly, which is used by almost every internet service for identification.
+With this authentication method, the e-mail address of the contact is available directly, which is used by almost every internet service for identification.
-The biggest difference between Delta Chat and other messengers has always been that we can use the advantages of the E-Mail network.
+The biggest difference between Delta Chat and other messengers has always been that we can use the advantages of the e-mail network.

-For now we only set it up with our Discourse Forum - setting it up for other [Discourse](https://www.discourse.org/) instances is easy though. *(If you want to set it up for your forum, write me a message:
+For now it is only set up for use on the Delta Chat Discourse forum—setting it up for other [Discourse](https://www.discourse.org/) instances is easy.
+*(If you want this type of login on your forum, write me a message:
-[compl4xx@testrun.org](mailto:compl4xx@testrun.org).)* But in theory, it could be used for any web service - ownCloud, Mastodon, or other decentralized services are well suited for this.
+[compl4xx@testrun.org](mailto:compl4xx@testrun.org).)* But in theory, it could be used for any web service - Nextcloud, Mastodon, or other decentralized services are well suited for this.

-But the most important advantage is in terms of **privacy**.
-You don't have to tell Facebook or GitHub (Microsoft) that you are using our Forum.
-You don't have to give any application access to your Facebook or GitHub account.
-This is just between your E-Mail account and us.
+The biggest advantage comes in the form of **privacy**.
+You don't have to tell Facebook or GitHub (Microsoft) you are using our forum.
+You don't have to grant any app access to a Facebook or GitHub account.
+This stays between your e-mail account and us;

-**Try it out:** login to our [support forum](https://support.delta.chat/)!
+This one trick to log onto our [support forum](https://support.delta.chat/) is upsetting big data.